Health Quality Measures NZ

 The site is run by Patients First and has been supported by both the Health Quality Safety Commssion (HQSC) and Ministry of Health (MoH).
 We work with stakeholders and partners to harvest and share measures that are relevant at both the organisational and individual (Continuing Professional Development) level.
 Opportunities exist for organisations to support or prioritise particular measures through a process of endorsement.

 To locate measures, either use the search box above, or browse measures through their Stacks listed below.

-The System Level Measures Framework (SLMF) is currently being published to HQMNZ.
+The System Level Measures (SLM) is currently being published to HQMNZ.
 It is the body of work that has evolved from the Integrated Performance and Incentive Framework (IPIF).
-There are two types of measures associated with SLMF; System Level Measures which are high level and provide an overall indicator to the health system measurement and Contributory measures.
+There are two types of measures associated with SLM; System Level Measures which are high level and provide an overall indicator to the health system measurement and Contributory measures.
 Contributory measures are associated with a System Level Measure and are listed under each appropriately.